 What are the signs and symptoms of a traumatic pneumothorax?

 - Shortness of breath

-- Soft bulges under your skin caused by air bubbles.
-These bubbles may be found anywhere, such as your chest or neck.
+- Soft bulges under your skin caused by air bubbles

 - Chest pain